-GLOSSARY
+GLOSSARY AND ACRONYMS

 This is a list of abbreviations, acronyms, and definitions used in the Pharmacy Program manual chapter.

 Average Wholesale Price (AWP) – The published suggested wholesale price of a drug.
 It is often used by pharmacies as a cost basis for pricing prescriptions.